-$State\ guarantee\ for\ finance\ transactions$
+State guarantee for finance transactions

 The Spanish Government has adopted a State guarantee scheme under which unconditional and irrevocable state guarantees are available to guarantee transactions closed prior to 13 October 2008.
 The guarantee scheme is temporary and the guarantees are available until 31 December 2009.
 Under the scheme, the Spanish government may grant state guarantees to all credit institutions that were residents in Spain as of 13 October 2008 or to subsidiaries of foreign entities provided they have substantial operations in Spain.

 The State guarantees may be granted in connection with debt issuance (issues in Spain of promissory notes, bonds and debentures by way of individual transactions or issue programs, non-subordinated debt or debt which is not secured with any other type of guarantees, in each case admitted to the official secondary market in Spain) and other banking instruments.
 While the maturity of the financial instruments would be in principle between three months and three years, guarantees could be extended to instruments with a maturity of up to five years in exceptional circumstances, with a favourable prior report of the Bank of Spain.
 The guarantee will only secure payment of the principal and ordinary interests of the secured obligation.

 The government will charge a fee dependent on the type of secured obligation and the issuer and payable upon the issuance of a guarantee.

 The Spanish Government has decided to distribute the maximum amount to be guaranteed each year to the applicants pro rata according to their market share as shown in the Statistics Bulletin of the Bank of Spain.
 Guarantees given from the 2008 Budget's account have been granted by 31 December 2008.

-The scheme's overall budget was initially capped at EUR 100 bn but with a possibility to increase it to EUR 200 bn, if the market conditions require.
+The scheme's overall budget was initially capped at EUR 100bn but with a possibility to increase it to EUR 200bn, if the market conditions require.
 Only solvent banks have access to the guarantee scheme.

-On 23 December 2008, the scheme has been approved by the European Commission for a period of six months (the EU press release is available here).
+On 23 December 2008, the scheme was approved by the European Commission for a period of six months.
+(The EU press release is available here.) http://europa.eu/rapid/pressReleasesAction.do?reference=IP/08/2049]